LaunchCategory

 What are the requirements for registering a .org.uk domain name?

-Domain names ending with the .org.uk domain were originally intended for charities and non profits, but restrictions have been relaxed.
+Anyone can register a .org.uk domain name.
+Domain names ending with the .org.uk extension were originally intended for charities and non profits, but restrictions have been relaxed.

 How much does it cost to register a .uk domain name?